IBM/Predictive-Industrial-Visual-Analysis/README.md

 cp .env.example .env
 ```

-and fill in your credentials.
+and fill in your credentials and your VR Classifier name.

 ```
 #From cloudant NoSQL database